Annapurna Interactive: 2020–2023: Game development and film studio

 In October 2020, Annapurna established an internal development studio in Los Angeles.
 Also in 2020, Annapurna signed a multi-year publishing agreement with Swedish studio Simogo.

 Leading into the COVID-19 pandemic, Annapurna Pictures had been struggling with financial issues, and its CEO Megan Ellison had stepped back while her father Larry Ellison helped to stabilize the company and other executives departed.
 Megan Ellison eventually reappeared around 2021, and promoted Gary to president of Annapurna Pictures, while Mars and Nathan Vella, former president of Capybara Games, were promoted to co-manage Annapurna Interactive.
 According to sources speaking to IGN, Gary's management put more resources into the gaming division, as well as promoting Masi to chief administration officer for Annapurna Pictures.
-Gary also claimed to have established Annapurna Animation, an animation division of Annapurna Pictures, with their premiere work being Nimona, though other sources stated this had been credited to Ellison.
+Gary also claimed to have established Annapurna Animation, an animation division of Annapurna Pictures, with its premiere work being Nimona, though other sources stated this had been credited to Ellison.
 As a result, there was a matter of distrust between Ellison and Annapurna Interactive, leading to a hands-off approach for the publisher to continue to group.

 Two limited edition box sets containing the games Donut County, Kentucky Route Zero, Outer Wilds, Sayonara Wild Hearts, Wattam, What Remains of Edith Finch, Telling Lies, and Gorogoa were released in collaboration with iam8bit for the PlayStation 4 in late 2020.
 A similar limited edition box set was released for the Nintendo Switch in late 2023.

 In June 2022, Annapurna announced the formation of an internal game development studio headed by Chelsea Hash.
 Its first game, Blade Runner 2033: Labyrinth, was announced in 2023.

 In November 2023, Annapurna Interactive made its first acquisition in South African studio 24 Bit Games, a studio which had provided support for other indie games such as Gone Home, Neon White, and Cocoon.